kcarnold/cs344/content/units/06recap/_index.md

 - Explain how a pre-trained model can be repurposed for a new task by separating it into a general-purpose "body" (aka "encoder") and a task-specific "head".
 - Identify some examples of data augmentation and regularization.
 - Predict the effect of data augmentation and regularization on model training.
-- Implement a multi-layer neural network using basic numerical computing primitives
+- Implement a logistic regression model using basic numerical computing primitives

 ## Preparation